jest-community/eslint-plugin-jest/docs/rules/no-standalone-expect.md

 ```

 \*Note that this rule will not trigger if the helper function is never used even
-thought the `expect` will not execute.
+though the `expect` will not execute.
 Rely on a rule like no-unused-vars for
 this case.

 ### Options